 Contents of the lecture

-The course offers an introduction to the topic of digital farming.
-Students should understand the importance of digitization for agriculture in particular and in general for a sustainable society and the role of informatics in particular.
+The course offers an introduction to the topic of Digital Farming.
+Students should understand the importance of digitalization for agriculture in particular and for a sustainable society in general, as well as the role of computer science in this context.
 The learning objective is the ability to classify the effects of operations in agriculture with digital tools in comparison to conventional methods and to reflect on the economic and social effects.

 - Systems and data in precision farming (systems and data used in the field in the crop year: tillage, seeding, ...)

 - Systems and data in precision livestock farming (animal husbandry)